microsoft/DirectX-Specs/d3d/D3D12onWin7.md

 To release your D3D12 games on Windows 7, you must package and release the Windows 7 version of D3D12 binaries as part of your game – gamers will not receive those binaries from Microsoft.
 Any update of those binaries (e.g. with bug fixes) will also be released to gamers as part of your game update, not from Microsoft.

-Starting from nupkg 1.1.0 (released on TBD), we will switch binary signing from SHA-1 to SHA-2 in order to be compliant with [Microsoft’s security policy](https://support.microsoft.com/en-us/help/4472027/2019-sha-2-code-signing-support-requirement-for-windows-and-wsus), which may require Windows 7 gamers to install extra patches before they can install D3D12 binaries.
+Starting from nupkg 1.1.0 (released on 11/20/2019), we will switch binary signing from SHA-1 to SHA-2 in order to be compliant with [Microsoft’s security policy](https://support.microsoft.com/en-us/help/4472027/2019-sha-2-code-signing-support-requirement-for-windows-and-wsus), which may require Windows 7 gamers to install extra patches before they can install D3D12 binaries.
 Please see [Q: Windows 7 gamers cannot install D3D12 binaires due to invalid digital signature?](#q-windows-7-gamers-cannot-install-d3d12-binaires-due-to-invalid-digital-signature) below for more details.

 ## D3D12 games must continue to run after gamers upgrade from Windows 7 to Windows 10